 Oh, we had a lot to share.

-I am one thousand % sure that you are not the only one who sometimes feels lost and discouraged in your relationship.
-Whether you’re currently single or in one, you’re well familiar with that painful stab when your partner says something that hurt you or acts weird, withdraws from you…
+I am one thousand percent sure that you are not the only one who sometimes feels lost or discouraged in your relationship.
+Whether you’re single or currently in one, I’ll assume you know what it feels like when your partner says or does something hurtful, when they act weird, close up or withdraw from you…

 “Can I trust him/her?”